What is China A-Shares?

-- One of the major differences between China A-shares and China B – shares is that the former is expressed in the local currency of China which is RMB or the Renminbi for valuation purposes whereas the latter is expressed in international currencies like U.S. dollars for purposes pertaining to the valuation.
+- One of the significant differences between China A-shares and China B – shares is that the former is expressed in the local currency of China, which is RMB or the Renminbi for valuation purposes.
+In contrast, the latter is expressed in international currencies like U.S. dollars for the purpose of the valuation.

 - The availability of A-shares to international investors is fewer as compared to the availability of B-shares.

 - On the other hand, the availability of China A-shares to local or Chinese investors shall be higher as compared to the availability of B-shares.

-- It is not easy for the local or Chinese investors to trade in China B-shares and the most probable reason behind the same could be the reasons pertaining to currency exchange.
-Similarly, international investors might find it difficult to trade in A-shares due to the regulations imposed by the Chinese government.
+- It is not easy for the local or Chinese investors to trade in China B-shares, and the most probable reason behind the same could be the reasons pertaining to currency exchange.
+Similarly, international investors might find it challenging to trade in A-shares due to the regulations imposed by the Chinese government.

 - China A-equity holders are domestic investors, whereas China B-equity holders are international investors.

 China A-shares are the shares of companies that are originated and incorporated in China.
 These shares are traded on the 2 securities exchange of China – Shenzhen Stock Exchange (SZSE) and Shanghai Stock Exchange (SSE) securities market.

 These shares are the local or domestic shares of China since these are traded in the Renminbi or RMB that happens to be the local currency of China.
-It is highly efficient as these are diversified, highly accessible, and carries a good amount of value bargain factor for international institutional investors.
+It is highly efficient as these are diversified, highly accessible, and carries the right amount of value bargain factor for international institutional investors.
 Besides, these shares carry a high level of liquidity as compared to other classes of Chinese shares.

-A-shares are totally different from B-shares as the former is traded in the local currency of China while the latter is traded in international currencies.
-Unlike A-shares, B-shares are not regarded as domestic shares since the latter is traded in the foreign stock market and the former is traded in the domestic stock market of China.
+A-shares are different from B-shares as the former is traded in the local currency of China while the latter is traded in international currencies.
+Unlike A-shares, B-shares are not regarded as domestic shares since the latter is traded in the foreign stock market, and the former is traded in the domestic stock market of China.